 Brain injuries are not always easy to diagnose, and what’s more troubling is that the damage to the brain is not always visible to the naked eye.
 There may be no external signs of the injury in some cases, and there may not even be swelling.
 In some cases, the person may not even lose consciousness, but that does not mean he does not require treatment.

 A concussion or any kind of traumatic brain injury can occur in any motorcycle or bicycle accident.
 This is why it is so important for anyone engaged in these activities to wear a protective helmet.
 A helmet can protect significantly against brain injury in an accident, but may not guarantee complete protection against an injury.
 A fall from your motorcycle or bicycle may cause brain injuries severe enough to affect mental and cognitive functioning, even if you were wearing a helmet at the time of the accident.
 To reduce your chances of suffering a concussion while in a motorcycle accident, wear a high quality, certified helmet that meets safety standards.

-The Atlanta motorcycle accident attorneys at the Katz Law Firm represent persons who have been injured as a result of motorcycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident attorneys at the Katz Personal Injury Lawyers represent persons who have been injured as a result of motorcycle accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered a motorcycle accident, speak to a lawyer at our firm, and determine your legal options for compensation for your losses.
 You may be eligible for compensation that includes medical expenses, lost wages and pain and suffering.